 Pursuant to CAISO Tariff Section 25.1, an Interconnection Customer shall submit to the CAISO an Interconnection Request in the form of Appendix 1 to this GIDAP.
 The CAISO will forward a copy of the Interconnection Request to the applicable Participating TO within five (5) Business Days of receipt.

 The Interconnection Customer shall submit a separate Interconnection Request for each site and may submit multiple Interconnection Requests for a single site.
 The Interconnection Customer must submit a deposit with each Interconnection Request even when more than one request is submitted for a single site.
 An Interconnection Request to evaluate one site at two different voltage levels shall be treated as two Interconnection Requests.

+Interconnection Customers may request Interconnection Service below the Generating Facility Capacity.
+The CAISO will study these requests for Interconnection Service at the level of Interconnection Service requested for purposes of Interconnection Studies, Network Upgrades, and associated costs.
+The Interconnection Customer may be subject to other studies at the full Generating Facility Capacity to ensure the safety and reliability of the system, with the study costs borne by the Interconnection Customer.
+If after the additional studies are complete, the CAISO determines that additional Network Upgrades are necessary, then the CAISO will (1) specify which additional Network Upgrade costs are based on which studies; and (2) provide a detailed explanation of why the additional Network Upgrades are necessary.
+Any Interconnection Facility and/or Network Upgrade cost required for safety and reliability will be assigned to the Interconnection Customer and eligible for reimbursement consistent with the treatment of Interconnection Facilities and Network Upgrade provided in this GIDAP.
+Interconnection Customers may be subject to additional control technologies, as well as testing and validation of those technologies consistent with Article 6 of the GIA.
+The necessary control technologies and protection systems as well as any potential penalties for exceeding the level of Interconnection Service established in the executed, or requested to be filed unexecuted, GIA shall be established in Appendix C of that executed, or requested to be filed unexecuted, GIA.

 An Interconnection Customer with a proposed Small Generating Facility shall be evaluated using the maximum rated capacity that the Small Generating Facility is capable of injecting into the CAISO’s electric system.
 However, if the maximum capacity that the Small Generating Facility is capable of injecting into the CAISO’s electric system is limited (e.g., through use of a control system, power relay(s), or other similar device settings or adjustments), then the Interconnection Customer must obtain the CAISO’s agreement, with such agreement not to be unreasonably withheld, that the manner in which the Interconnection Customer proposes to implement such a limit will not adversely affect the safety and reliability of the CAISO’s system.
 If the CAISO does not so agree, then the Interconnection Request must be withdrawn or revised to specify the maximum capacity that the Small Generating Facility is capable of injecting into the CAISO’s electric system without such limitations.
 Furthermore, nothing in this section shall prevent the CAISO from considering an output higher than the limited output, if appropriate, when evaluating system protection impacts.